mrkutly/blog/src/posts/opaque-types/index.md

 In the first method, we are accepting something called `id`​, which is a string.
 In the second, we are accepting two string args: ​`key`​, and `id`​.
 If we look at the usage of these args, we can _**sort-of guess**_ that the `id`​ of the first function is the same thing as the `key`​ of the second function.
 We can't know that for sure though unless we open up the REST API code and hunt down that endpoint to see what it does with that param.

 We also then have to deal with this `id`​ param in the second function.
-Again, we can guess that it has something to do with the `post`​ being fetched, but we don't know for sure what `string`​ we should use (is there an `post.id`​? `post.uuid`​? `post.key`​? ​`post.someOtherThingJustHereToTrickYou`​?).
+Again, we can guess that it has something to do with the `post`​ being fetched, but we don't know for sure what `string`​ we should use (is there a `post.id`​? `post.uuid`​? `post.key`​? ​`post.someOtherThingJustHereToTrickYou`​?).
 Again, we have to open up the REST API code to see what is going on.

 Let's see how this could be much nicer with opaque types!